Popular audiences

 To use this information, you must track user activities.

-user's activities includes "login"some activity in user's activities satisfies activity matches "login"User
+user's activities includes "login"some activity in user's activities satisfies activity matches "login"Goal

 Target users based on whether they are returning or new users.